Chelsea Manning Set To Be Released From Prison, 28 Years Early

 Re: (Score:2)

+Fortunately it was nowhere near as bad as people were claiming at the time.
+None of the revelations were really that shocking except to people who were naive about war or diplomacy.

+In a way the most shocking thing was the sheer breadth of information that was made available to a young person who was disturbed, alienated and psychologically vulnerable.
+Granted screening for people like that

-When leaking national secrets was cool (Score:4, Insightful)
+When leaking national secrets was cool (Score:1, Insightful)

 Re: (Score:1, Interesting)